Guidelines on the Use of AI Tools For Academic Work

 5. START A CONVERSATION WITH YOUR INSTRUCTORS ABOUT THE USE OF AI

-These guidelines are framed with typical scenarios in mind, and there’s bound to be uncertainties during this transition period.
-So, whenever you are in doubt, clarify directly with your course instructors.
+These guidelines are framed with typical scenarios in mind, and there’s bound to be uncertainties as the field of Artificial Intelligence continues to evolve over the years to come.
+Whenever you are in doubt, clarify directly with your course instructors.
 If you are going for an overseas exchange, find out what the host university’s policy on the use of AI is and clarify any doubts with instructors there.
-Don’t assume that NUS policy is universally applicable.
+Don’t assume that our university's policy is universally applicable.

 Remember that just because there are legitimate uses for AI tools in your academic work, it does not mean you should resort to them at every turn, especially if you are still learning the subject matter.
 By jumping straight to using the tools, you may end up missing an opportunity to learn the subject matter for yourself.
 Furthermore, if you don’t already have the subject matter knowledge yourself, you might not even be able to tell if the output is accurate or relevant.
 There are often also better resources you can access.
 For instance, if you need help with proofreading and editing, you can turn to the NUS Libraries Writers’ Centre; you will learn more that way too!